 This requirement means that all events selected for this analysis have hits in at least three tracking layers of SciFi.
 There are also upstream and downstream scintillator hodoscopes which are read out by photo-multiplier tubes; we require a matching hit downstream and no hit upstream.
-Starting in 2002, there are additional scintillator on the top and side of SciFi, but these are not used in this analysis.
+This allows us to veto the small number of muons which come from in-time muon generation in the rock and upstream material in the detector hall, muons surviving from the target.
+Cosmic ray muons are futher suppressed by the beam timing requirement and are also negligible.

 Tracks are reconstructed in the horizontal and vertical projections separately and then matched.
 The efficiency for reconstructing muon tracks with hits in three SciFi tracking layers is \sim 70%, and rises to nearly 100% for tracks that penetrate five or more layers.
 Second tracks are required to produce hits in at least three SciFi layers, but there is no restriction on the maximum length.
-When two tracks reach the MRD, the longest, most penetrating track is assumed to be the muon.
-We have estimated using the MC that approximately 2% of these longest tracks are not the muon track, and another 0.5% of events were from neutral current interactions which had no muon at all.